Joseph Boxhall

-Commander Joseph Groves Boxhall RD, RNR (23 March 1884 – 25 April 1967) was the fourth officer on the RMS Titanic, and later served as a naval officer in World War I. Boxhall was the last surviving former officer of the Titanic.
+Commander Joseph Groves Boxhall RD, RNR (23 March 1884 – 25 April 1967) was a British sailor who was the fourth officer on the RMS Titanic, and later served as a naval officer in World War I. Boxhall was the last surviving former officer of Titanic.

 Early life

 Boxhall was born in Hull in the East Riding of Yorkshire, England, the second child of Miriam and Captain Joseph Boxhall.
 He was born into an established seafaring tradition: His grandfather had been a mariner, his uncle was a Trinity House buoymaster and Board of Trade official, and his father was a respected master with the Wilson Line of Hull.

 Boxhall followed in the footsteps of his ancestors on 2 June 1899, when he joined his first ship, a barque of the William Thomas Line of Liverpool.
 Boxhall's apprenticeship lasted four years, during which time he travelled extensively.
-He then went to work with his father at Wilson Line and, after obtaining his Master's and Extra-Master's certifications in September 1907, joined the White Star Line.
+He then went to work with his father at Wilson Line, and obtained his Master's and Extra-Master's certifications in September 1907, giving him the highest marine certificate of any officer aboard Titanic.
+Afterwards, he joined the White Star Line.
 On 1 October 1911, he was confirmed as a sub-lieutenant in the Royal Naval Reserve.
-He served on White Star's liners RMS Oceanic and Arabic before moving to the Titanic as Fourth Officer in 1912; he was then 28 years old.
+He served on White Star's liners RMS Oceanic and Arabic before moving to Titanic as Fourth Officer in 1912; he was then 28 years old.

 RMS Titanic

 Like the ship's other junior officers, Boxhall reported to White Star's Liverpool offices at nine o'clock in the morning on 26 March 1912, and travelled to board the ship at Belfast the following day.
-After the RMS Titanic departed Southampton on 10 April, Boxhall settled into his regular duties; these included scheduled watches, aiding in navigation, and assisting passengers and crew when necessary.
+Before Titanic departed Southampton on 10 April, Boxhall assisted with the ship's brief lifeboat test.
+Following that, he settled into his regular duties; these included scheduled watches, aiding in navigation, and assisting passengers and crew when necessary.
+On the evening of 14 April, Boxhall began his last watch at 8:00 PM, set to last until midnight, and spent "a great deal of time in the chartroom, evaluating previous navigational data and stellar fixes from Third Officer [Herbert] Pitman."
+He updated Titanic's position and reported the information to Captain Smith.
+He updated the ship's position once again at 10:00, incorrectly determining that any ice was to the north of the ship.